By Rick Steves

 The "sights" each tour covers are basically houses where the Fab Four grew up, places they performed, and spots made famous by the lyrics of their hits ("Penny Lane," "Strawberry Fields," the Eleanor Rigby graveyard, etc.).
 While perfectly boring to anyone not into the Beatles, fans will enjoy the commentary and seeing the shelter on the roundabout, the fire station with the clean machine, and the barber who shaves another customer.

-Portmeirion: Ten miles southwest of Blaenau Ffestiniog, this "Italian Village" was the lifework of a rich local architect who began building it in 1925.
+Ten miles southwest of Blaenau Ffestiniog, the "Italian Village" of Portmeirion was the lifework of a rich local architect who began building it in 1925.
 Set idyllically on the coast just beyond the poverty of the slate-mine towns, this flower-filled fantasy is extravagant.
-Surrounded by lush Welsh greenery and a windswept mudflat at low tide, the village is an artistic glob of palazzo arches, fountains, gardens, and promenades filled with cafés, tacky shops, a hotel, and local tourists who always wanted to go to Italy.
+Surrounded by lush Welsh greenery and a windswept mudflat at low tide, the village is an artistic glob of palazzo arches, fountains, gardens, and promenades filled with cafés, souvenir shops, two hotels, and local tourists who always wanted to go to Italy.
 Fans of the cultish British 1960s TV series The Prisoner, which was filmed here, will recognize the place.

-Conwy: It's easy to miss the Smallest House in Britain on the town harborfront — but don't.
-It's red, 72 inches wide, 122 inches high, and worth the cheap admission to pop in and listen to the short audioguide tour.
-(No WC— but it did have a bedpan.)
+It's easy to miss the Smallest House in Great Britain on the harborfront of the town of Conwy — but don't.
+It's red, 72 inches wide, 122 inches high, and worth the cheap admission to pop in and listen to the short audio tour.
+(No WC — but it did have a bedpan.)